-Lake Michigan is the second largest lake and one of the five Great Lakes of North America.
-It is located in the United States and shared by the states of Wisconsin, Illinois, Indiana, and Michigan from west to east.
-Its basin is connected to that of Lake Huron to the east through the narrow Straits of Mackinac, giving it the same surface elevation of 578 feet as its eastern counterpart; the two lakes are technically one.
+Lake Michigan is one of the five Great Lakes of North America and the third-largest of these lakes by surface area.
+It is located in the states of Wisconsin, Illinois, Indiana, and Michigan from west to east.
+Its basin is connected to that of Lake Huron to the east through the narrow Straits of Mackinac, giving it the same surface elevation of 578 feet (176 meters) as its eastern counterpart; the two lakes are technically one.
 Lake Michigan has earned the “deadliest” title among the Great Lakes.
 Because of its configuration, powerful currents can emerge quickly, posing a danger to individuals nearby.

 13. Lake Huron, Michigan